OSHA 10 Certification

 Step 1: Choose Your Course

 First, decide between Construction and General Industry.
+Even so, be honest here.
 If you're not sure, think about where you'll be working.
-Be honest here.
 Most people lean toward Construction just because it's more commonly requested.

 You can take the course through OSHA itself (they offer free online training through their website), or through third-party providers.
 OSHA’s version is solid — no ads, straightforward, and you get a free certificate upon completion.